Finding a job is hard work. This is particularly true when entering an industry that you may not have worked in before.

 Call to action

-Grab something to take notes on (and a glass of wine if it helps) and really take some time to consider the below:
+Grab something to take notes on (and a glass of wine if it helps) and take some time to consider the below:

 Your culture and experiences